 - Updates – this is an issue with most WordPress plugins but as you might need multiple plugins for your store (especially for WooCommerce), updates can be a headache if there are conflicts with other plugins or themes

 It is for these reasons that many WordPress site owners are exploring the second type of plugin.

 Using a headless ecommerce allows WordPress site owners to combine the security of a fully-hosted ecommerce platform with the control and flexibility that WordPress allows as it works in the following way:

 Your WordPress site (blog posts, pages etc) is stored on your web host’s servers and your online store (product pages, checkout etc) is hosted on your ecommerce partner’s servers but they are all served up on the front end of your site at the same time in a seamless combination of the two.

-This gives a lot of advantages over the ‘traditional’ ecommerce plugins that were mentioned above as they can:
+This form of WordPress ecommerce does have a couple of advantages over the ‘traditional’ plugins that were mentioned above as they can:

 - Cost – you may need to pay a monthly subscription cost to use the service

-- Two Dashboards – this doesn’t apply to all headless options but with some, mainly Bigcommerce, you need to manage your products, orders etc via their dashboard
+- Two Dashboards – this doesn’t apply to all headless options but with some, such as Shoprocket and Shopify, you need to manage your products, orders etc via their dashboard

 What is the Best WordPress Plugin for Ecommerce?